ericwpjr-source/security-journey/home-labs/wireshark-tls-handshake-analysis.md

 Capturing the TLS handshake in Wireshark allowed me to observe how a secure HTTPS connection is negotiated before encrypted application data is exchanged.
 I identified the Client Hello and Server Hello packets, examined the supported TLS versions, located the Server Name Indication, and identified the cipher suite and key-exchange method selected by the server.

-I also learned that modern browsers and servers use TLS 1.3 with strong encryption such as AES-256-GCM and may use hybrid post-quantum key exchanges like X25519MLKEM768.
+I also learned that modern browsers and servers commonly negotiate TLS 1.3 with strong cipher suites such as `TLS_AES_256_GCM_SHA384` and may use hybrid post-quantum key-share groups such as `X25519MLKEM768`.

 This lab reinforced the importance of understanding protocol negotiations when troubleshooting secure network communications.